MatteoLacki/IsoSpec/index.md

 Then, follow the instructions.
 For Windows users, this will result in downloading a precompiled version of the package.

-The package can be also directly downloaded from this page.
 If you use either Linux of Mac OSX, then simply:

-1. Download the package.
+1. Download the package <a href="https://github.com/MatteoLacki/IsoSpec">from github</a>.
 2. Move to the folder containing the IsoSpecR folder.
 3. Run in terminal